Skip to main content

 6. Magazines, journals, and other continuing resources that have been published within the last 3-5 years are accepted.
 These materials contribute to keeping the library’s collection up-to-date and relevant.

-8. Special Collections – 8.
-Special Collections – may include a diverse range of reading materials, manuscripts, pamphlets, newspaper clippings, and memorabilia that have been thoughtfully collected by prominent individuals.
+8. Special Collections – may include a diverse range of reading materials, manuscripts, pamphlets, newspaper clippings, and memorabilia that have been thoughtfully collected by prominent individuals.
 The primary objective of this collection is to preserve the authenticity and historical significance of each collection while paying homage to the original owners.

 B. Types of Materials/Publications not to be accepted